DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Custom Sorting Algorithm

-The [LocalSorting](../reference/local-sorting.md) plugin's `getColumnCompare` property allows you to implement a custom sorting algorithm.
-If the `getColumnCompare` function returns undefined, it applies the default sorting algorithm.
+The [LocalSorting](../reference/local-sorting.md) plugin's `columnExtensions` property allows you to implement a custom sorting algorithm for a specific column.

 .embedded-demo(sorting/local-custom-sorting)